Enhancing OCR for Sino-Vietnamese Language Processing via Fine-tuned PaddleOCRv5: I. Introduction and Related Work

 \section{I. Introduction and Related Work}

 In the context of digital preservation and cultural heritage research, the construction of electronic corpora for linguistic studies, machine translation, and the analysis of ancient texts has become increasingly crucial.
-In Vietnam, a particularly valuable source of historical material is the body of Classical Chinese (Han) documents, exemplified by the monumental work \textit{Khâm Định Việt Sử Thông Giám Cương Mục}~\cite{sử2014kham}, compiled during the Nguyễn dynasty with both Han and Vietnamese (Quốc ngữ) versions.\footnote{\url{https://quangduc.com/a4672/kham-dinh-su-viet-thong-giam-cuong-muc-pdf}}.
+In Vietnam, a particularly valuable source of historical material is the body of Sino-Nom documents, with many characters borrowed or adapted from ancient Chinese texts, exemplified by the monumental work \textit{Khâm Định Việt Sử Thông Giám Cương Mục}~\cite{sử2014kham}, compiled during the Nguyễn dynasty with both Han and Vietnamese (Quốc ngữ) versions.\footnote{\url{https://quangduc.com/a4672/kham-dinh-su-viet-thong-giam-cuong-muc-pdf}}.
 However, the automatic extraction of information from these historical sources remains technically challenging, particularly in the task of character recognition from degraded manuscript images.

 Research on the optical character recognition (OCR) of Han–Nom texts remains limited compared with modern languages.
 Zhang et al.~\cite{zhang2022chinese} proposed an OCR model for ancient Chinese using a CNN with an attention-based sequence decoder, but their dataset primarily contained clean printed texts that do not reflect the noise level of archived manuscripts.
 Nguyen et al.~\cite{nguyen2017tens} presented one of the first systems for Han–Nom character recognition using a CNN with rule-based post-processing, yet without fine-tuning on real-world historical data.
 Modern frameworks such as PaddleOCR~\cite{du2021ppocr, huang2022ppocrv3} offer strong recognition performance for contemporary Chinese, particularly in versions \texttt{PP-OCRv4/v5} with a two-stage detection–recognition pipeline.
 However, to our knowledge, no prior work has explored fine-tuning PaddleOCR specifically for ancient Vietnamese Han texts.
 In related areas, \texttt{Bertalign}~\cite{dou2022bertalign} has demonstrated promising results for Han–Vietnamese semantic alignment, yet its accuracy is directly constrained by OCR quality.